-As of December 9, 2022, there were approximately 56 holders of record of our Class A Common Stock, approximately 48 holders of our Class V-1 Common Stock and approximately 10 holders of record of our Class V-3 Common Stock.
-Certain shares of our Class A Common Stock are held in "street" name and, accordingly, the number of beneficial owners of such shares is not known or included in the foregoing number.
-The number of holders of record also does not include beneficial owners of shares that are be held in trust by other entities.
+As of the Closing Date, there were 59 holders of record of Class A Common Stock, 24 holders of record of Class V-1 Common Stock, and 10 holders of record of Class V-3 Common Stock.
+The number of holders of record does not include a substantially greater number of "street name" holders or beneficial holders whose shares are held of record by banks, brokers and other financial institutions.